Vincent23412/failure-pattern-operator/README.md

 - `spec.target`: `kind`, `name`, `namespace` for the workload to monitor (Deployment only).
 - `spec.detection`: `windowSeconds` for the evaluation interval and `maxRestarts` threshold.
 - `spec.action`: `type` (`Annotate` or `ScaleDown`) and `cooldownSeconds`.
+- `spec.notification`: enable notifications and reference a webhook Secret.

 Status fields:
 - `status.lastCheckedTime`: last time the policy was evaluated.